-The annual WordCamp London is always a hot date in Callia Web’s diary, so Jo and Leeann headed down to the capital 17-19 March feeling excited about what was in store for them.
-Meeting up with old friends, making new friends, learning from the talks and generally feeling inspired – WordCamp London 2017 was another roaring success for the team.
-Let’s hear from Jo and Leeann about the highlights from their weekend:
+The annual WordCamp London is always a hot date in Callia Web’s diary, so Leeann and I headed down to the capital 17-19 March feeling excited about what was in store for them.
+Meeting up with old friends, making new friends, learning from the talks and generally feeling inspired – WordCamp London 2017 was another roaring success.
+Here are our highlights from the weekend.

 The first talk I attended was “Showing ROI: How to Create a Content Marketing Report” by Ilia Markov and he reminded us of two key points when blogging for business: